gboeing/ppd534/syllabus/readme.md

 Jan 30 - Coding Bootcamp I

-Readings prior to class:
+Readings to be completed prior to class:

   - Python Is Eating the World
   - Downey ch.
 1-3

-Reading response 2 due midnight before class
+Reading response 2 due by 23:59 the night before class